Joyce1Name: Mark Joyce

 2008 Masters Qualifiers

-His best run however came in the 2008 Masters qualifying event where he went all the way to the final.
-Having defeated Peter Lines in the first round, it looked like he would have it all to do in his next match against 2007 event winner Barry Hawkins, but sensationally he won the match 5-0 to cause a big upset.
+His best run however came at the 2008 Masters qualifying event where he went all the way to the final.
+Having defeated Peter Lines in the first round he looked to have it all to do in his next match against 2007 event winner Barry Hawkins, but sensationally he won the match 5-0 to cause a big upset.
 He seemed to gain confidence from this as he went on from there to defeat Kuldesh Johal, Andrew Higginson and then most notably, Bahrain finalist Matthew Stevens, all in final frame deciders, to reach the final.

-Although that match proved to be one match too far, losing 6-1 against an inspired Judd Trump, his run had been by far the best of his professional career and it will be interesting to see if he can keep up this form during the coming seasons…
+Although that match proved to be one too far as he lost 6-1 to an inspired Judd Trump, his run had been by far the best of his professional career.

 2009/10